Skip to Main Content

 Returning items

-If you are unable to post your books into the book return for any reason, visit the Help and Information Desk inside the Library - you must not leave books outside the Library as you are still responsible for them and their safe return.
+If you are unable to post your books into the book drop for any reason, visit the Help and Information Desk inside the Library - you must not leave books outside the Library as you are still responsible for them and their safe return.

 Self-service returns